The following article will explain how the pool swimming sport mode works and provide practical tips and troubleshooting steps.

-- Avoid stops in the middle of the pool to adjust swimming gear or other.
+- Avoid stops in the middle of the pool to adjust swimming gear or other stops.
 This may create additional turns.

 - When making a turn, make sure to push against the pool wall and add an extended gliding phase after the turn.

-- Swimming distance is too short: In this case your watch missed turns.
-Make sure to make a proper turn following the tips above.
+- Swimming distance is too short: In this case, your watch missed turns.
+Make sure to make a correct turn following the tips above.

 - Swimming distance is too long: Your watch registered additional laps.
-Make sure to keep your swim rhythm, speed and style steady for the full pool length and follow the tips above.
+Make sure to keep your swim rhythm, speed and style steady for the complete pool length and follow the tips above.

 Keep the software of your watch up-to-date: We continuously improve the software of our watches, add new features and fix bugs.
 Learn more about how to update your watch.

 Outdoor pool swimming: We suggest using the Pool swimming sport mode over the Open water mode.
-The Open water sport mode uses GPS which may provide inaccurate tracking due to signal reflections.
+The Open water sport mode uses GPS, providing inaccurate tracking due to signal reflections.